rotheconrad/00_GATech_6720Class_Lab05/README.md

 ## Step 04: Evaluate the recovered MAGs

-Now that we have clustered our assembled contigs in bins, we want to learn something about the bins we've recovered.
-In theory, each bin should represent a single sequence-discrete population living in the environment where we collected the metagenomic sample.
+Now that we have clustered our assembled contigs in MAGs, we want to learn something them.
+In theory, each MAG should represent a single sequence-discrete population (species) living in the environment where where the metagenomic sample was collected.
 In practice, the automated (or even manual) clustering process is filled with noise and uncertainty.
 Furthermore, we would like to know something about the taxonomic assignments for the bins we've recovered.
 We will use MiGA to evaluate some common genomic metrics and to identify the closest taxonomic assignments of our MAGs.

 You can read more about MiGA and watch the video tutorials [here](http://microbial-genomes.org/).
 The MiGA publication is [here](https://doi.org/10.1093/nar/gky467)

 You can read about how to evaluate MAGs [here](https://doi.org/10.1038/nbt.3893)

-Further reading:
+Further reading (alternative genome assessment):
 1. CheckM [publication](http://www.genome.org/cgi/doi/10.1101/gr.186072.114), [website](https://ecogenomics.github.io/CheckM/)
 2. BUSCO [publication](https://doi.org/10.1093/bioinformatics/btv351), [website](https://busco.ezlab.org/)
 3. QUAST [publication](https://doi.org/10.1093/bioinformatics/btt086), [website](http://cab.spbu.ru/software/quast/)